AngleProtocol/angle-docs/merkl/incentivizor-guide.md

 {% endcontent-ref %}

 {% hint style="info" %}
-Once created, a distribution on Merkl may take up to 1 hour to be picked up by the Merkl API and front interface.
-You may track how rewards were distributed to LPs of the pool by checking the [merkl-rewards](https://github.com/AngleProtocol/merkl-rewards) repository which contains the history of rewards given across all distributions across all pools of all supported AMMs.
+Once created, a campaign on Merkl may take up to 1 hour to be picked up by the Merkl API and front interface.
+You may track how rewards were distributed to LPs of the pool by checking this [website](https://merkl-rewards.angle.money/) which contains the history of rewards given across all distributions across all pools of all supported AMMs.
 {% endhint %}

 {% hint style="info" %}
-For more details on how Merkl smart contracts operate, on the list of supported chains, or if you want Merkl to integrate a new chain, a new AMM, or a new liquidity manager, check [this page](./helpers.md)
+If you want Merkl to integrate a new chain, a new AMM, or a new liquidity manager, check [this page](https://merkl.angle.money/partner)
 {% endhint %}

 ## 📱 On [merkl.angle.money](https://merkl.angle.money)